Package 'didec'

 Title: Directed Dependence Coefficient

-Description: Directed Dependence Coefficient (didec) is a measure of directed dependence.
+Description: Directed Dependence Coefficient (didec) is a measure of functional dependence.
 Multivariate Feature Ordering by Conditional Independence (MFOCI) is a variable selection algorithm based on didec.
 Hierarchical Variable Clustering (VarClustPartition) is a variable clustering method based on didec.
-For more information, see the paper by Ansari and Fuchs (2024, <doi:10.48550/arXiv.2212.01621>), and the paper by Fuchs and Wang (2024, <doi:10.1016/j.ijar.2024.109185>).
+For more information, see the paper by Ansari and Fuchs (2025, <doi:10.48550/arXiv.2212.01621>), and the paper by Fuchs and Wang (2024, <doi:10.1016/j.ijar.2024.109185>).

 Authors: Yuping Wang [aut, cre], Sebastian Fuchs [aut], Jonathan Ansari [aut]